microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Non-destructive microCT imaging is considered the only viable approach for 3D imaging of an intact bone-implant interface [@doi:10.1111/cpr.12578].
 To properly distinguish the vasculature from other soft tissue structures, the instillation of a contrast agent or producing a vascular replica is necessary.

-Our hereby presented method of imaging the microvasculature within bones based on instillation with μAngiofil overcomes several drawbacks of previously described methods (see [Introduction]).
+Our presented method of imaging the microvasculature within bones based on instillation with μAngiofil overcomes several drawbacks of previously described methods (see [Introduction]).
 It is suitable for the visualization of the bone tissue and microvasculature within it with or without decalcification (Fig. @fig:2).

 The established decalcifying protocols enable correlative imaging of the same sample with preserved intravascular contrast agent with subsequent classical histological evaluation [@doi:10.1038/srep41842].
 Such a decalcification step enables tomographic imaging of the murine hind limb vasculature with fewer artifacts around the bone at lower acceleration voltages of the X-ray source due to the reduced radiopacity of the sample.
 Such lower acceleration voltages often enable shortened scanning times, leading to a higher sample throughput.
-Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature and facilitates histological evaluation of the sample, as previously described [@doi:10.1038/srep41842].
+Furthermore, decalcifying the sample enables a threshold-based segmentation of the vasculature, and facilitates histological evaluation of the sample, as previously described [@doi:10.1038/srep41842].
-However the decalcification step renders bone tissue transparent, disabling simultaneous 3D imaging of the bony and vascular structures.
+However, the decalcification step renders bone tissue transparent, disabling simultaneous 3D imaging of the bony and vascular structures.

 In many models, due to the distinct differences in the X-ray attenuation of μAngiofil and the bone tissue, we can forgo the time-consuming decalcification step.
 In such cases, we can assess vascularization and bone growth directly in one scan (Fig. @fig:6).
-Unfortunately, it is not always like this (e.g., Fig. @fig:4).
+This approach does not always yield optimal results tough (e.g., Fig. @fig:4).
 Although decalcification is a viable option for quite some studies, we believe the dual-energy approach to be a more efficient one (Fig. @fig:7).
-The two scans are done one after the other without removing the sample from the scanner.
+The method involves conducting two scans sequentially without removing the sample from the scanner.
 This simplifies the registration of the obtained datasets, is much faster than with the decalcification step, provides concurrent imaging of the bone tissue and the sample remains completely intact.
-Therefore, the microangioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.
+Therefore, the microAngioCT approach we present here can be used for the simultaneous visualization of hard and soft tissues and their vascularization in small and large animal models.

 One of the noteworthy possible applications of this approach is the simultaneous visualization of the bone microarchitecture and microvasculature of bone metastases in a murine xenograft tumor model (Fig. @fig:3).
 Especially for studying bone metastatic models, it is crucial to find a method that allows for the correct assessment of the microvasculature without decalcifying the sample.